RafaFurla/Python-Exercises/README.md

 # Python-Exercises
- Exercises of the Curso in Video Python
+ Exercises of the Course in Video Python